How to Plant, Grow, and Care for Goji Berry

 Find a nice and sunny location in your garden that will be the forever home of your goji berry.
 When planting, think about how large the full-sized bush will get, and make sure that even at full size, it will have full sun, it suffers even in partial shade.

-Goji berries are very drought tolerant plants once well established.
+Goji berries are very drought-tolerant once well-established.
 In the early years, monitor soil moisture to ensure that the ground around it doesn’t dry out.
-However, this plant needs relatively little water in subsequent years.
-Occasional slow, deep waterings using a soaker hose or drip hose are ample moisture for this plant.
+However, it needs relatively little water in subsequent years.
+Occasional slow, deep waterings using a soaker hose or drip hose are ample moisture.

 Water one inch of water every other week during the summer months, and monitor the ground moisture levels using the finger test.
 During other months, unless the finger test comes back as completely dry, your goji berries should not need any more water.